Sun-Young-Park/Election-Analytics/README.md

 Welcome to my election prediction blog!
 It's updated every Sunday.
 Feel free to reach out to me (sunyoungpark@g.harvard.edu) if you have any comments and questions.

-# Historical Presidential Election Results
+# Past Presidential Election Results

 ![](past_results.png)